 Now that Halloween is over, I’m ready to move on to other non-holiday related projects.
 I know there is only a slim window before everything is about Christmas.
 LOL!

 I have a brown leather couch in my living room.
 I like sprucing it up with pillows.
 Here are a few of my favorites:

 The problem I’ve run into is that when I swap pillows out, I need a place to store the old ones.
 And I’m running out of storage space!
 So I decided it was time I started making slipcovers instead of whole entire pillows.
 Now I can just switch out the slipcovers.
 They take up so much less space.
 Woohoo!

-If you have the same problem at your house, I've written up a tutorial for making a pillow slipcover.
+If you have the same problem at your house, I’ve written up a pillow slipcover tutorial.
 I included the fabric cutting sizes of the most common pillows at the end of the post.
 I used a canvas drop cloth to make my slip cover, because I like to add other embellishments to them.
-But if you are using decorative fabric, your pillow wouldn't need anything added.
+But if you are using decorative fabric, your pillow wouldn’t need anything added.

 How to Make a Pillow Slipcover

-Now it's time to sew the whole thing together.
+Now it’s time to sew the whole thing together.
 Place the large piece of fabric on your table.
-Take one of the narrow pieces and line it up flush with the left side of the bottom fabric.
-Make sure the smooth side of the hemmed edge is facing down.
+Take one of the narrow pieces and line it up flush with the left side of the bottom fabric, right sides together.
+If your fabric doesn’t have a right/wrong side, just make sure the smooth side of the hemmed edge is facing down.